Inventory Control Level

 It means that when papers’ quantity decrease to 1,200T, we need to place order to the supplier.
 In case our operation runs at the maximum level, we still have enough paper to support our production for 30 days when we are waiting for a new order.

 Note: some companies may require their inventory to stay above a certain level which is called Safety Stock.
 Rather than allow stock level decrease to zero, the company only let stock level decrease to Safety level.

 2. Inventory Minimum Level

 It is the inventory level which the company needs to maintain during the ordinary course of business to prevent any shortage.
 When raw material reaches this level, management needs to ensure that proper communication has made with the supplier.
 This method prepared for the case when it takes longer than the standard delivery.
-When inventory falls below the minimum level, the company faces the risk of operation stop due to material shortage.
+When inventory falls below the minimum level, the company faces the risk of material shortage.

 Formula of Inventory Minimum Level

 Minimum level = Reorder level – (average usage x average lead time)